Advertisement

 This is especially true if you bring millennial employees into your company.
 Many millennials don't consider it sufficient to show up at work, complete their allocated tasks, and take their salary home.
 They need to be aware that their role has room for improvement.

 Another pillar of a good employee engagement strategy is creating a proper road map for success.
-Regarding millennial employee engagement, holding frequent career counseling meetings or outlining a clear professional growth path may be very helpful.
+Regarding millennial employee engagement, holding frequent career counselling meetings or outlining a clear professional growth path may be very helpful.

 Measuring Employee Engagement